jagottsicher/breakthrough/docs/whitepaper.md

 Unfortunately, breakthrough is not even a concept at the moment, but rather just an idea for a concept.
 Please help already at this early stage, fork and revise this whitepaper to make it better and bring in new ideas.

-Potential role one could take are
+Potential roles one could take are
 - [ ] developer (an active programmer)
 - [ ] consultant (giving advice)
 - [ ] manager (help to get the job done, also reviewing)